VCNC/ts-proto/README.markdown

 `ts-proto` does not use `pbjs` at runtime, but we do use it in the `ts-proto` build process (to bootstrap the types used to parse the incoming protobuf metadata types, as well as for the test suite to ensure the `ts-proto` implementations match the `ts-proto`).

-After running `yarn install`, if you need to edit google/protobug/*.proto, run `./pbjs.sh` then *remove prototype.oneOfIndex line*
+After running `npm install`, if you need to edit google/protobug/*.proto, run `./pbjs.sh` then *remove prototype.oneOfIndex line*
 (because pbjs doesn't respect optional int, there ie no way we can know if the field is in oneOf)

 After making changes to `ts-proto`, you can run `./sample/createSample.sh` to re-compile sample.proto.